hpc/charliecloud/doc/dev.rst

 implemented), there is no disposition tag.
 Otherwise, to explain why not, choose *one disposition* from:

+:code:`cantfix`
+  The issue is not something we can resolve.
+Typically problems with other software, problems with containers in general that we can't work around, or not actionable due to clarity or other reasons. *Use caution when blaming a problem on user error.
+Often (or usually) there is a documentation or usability bug that caused the "user error".*

 :code:`discussion`
   Converted to a discussion.
 The most common use is when someone asks a question rather than making a request for some change.